1,000+ Opportunities

 Greater Fayetteville Business Journal 2504 Raeford Road Suite 208

-Based on current listing details, eligibility includes: Nonprofit organizations operating within Cumberland County, NC serving low-to-moderate income individuals in one of five categories: Health/Human Services, Faith-Based, Public Safety, Educational/Youth, or Arts/Culture/Community Development.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations operating within Cumberland County, NC serving low-to-moderate income individuals in one of five categories: Health/Human Services, Faith-Based, Public Safety, Educational/Youth, or Arts/Culture/Community Development.
+Confirm the full requirements in the official notice before applying.